XJIOP/SimplePlaylistParser/README.md

 - Customize User-Agent
 - Parse interval
 - Filter specific channels name with ability to split into groups
+- Sort channels
 - Auto include HD channels
+- Allow any end of channel name
+- Ignore channel by keywords
 - Local web server to access your parsed playlist (http://192.168.1.*:8765/playlist.m3u)

 **How to use:**